Sync & CRDT System

 Hybrid Logical Clocks

-HLCs combine physical time with logical counters to create globally unique, monotonically increasing timestamps without requiring synchronized clocks.
+HLCs combine physical time with a stable node ID to create globally unique, monotonically increasing timestamps without requiring synchronized clocks.

 Key benefits of HLCs:

-- Globally unique - device ID suffix prevents collisions
+• Globally unique - the 16-byte node ID prevents collisions

 Column-Level Sync

 Unlike row-level sync, haex-vault tracks changes at the column level.
-This means concurrent edits to different columns of the same row are automatically merged without data loss.
+Concurrent edits to different columns of the same row merge automatically without data loss.

 Conflict Resolution Example